Tag Archives: 257 Blackjack

 The 257 Blackjack

 You may have read my piece on the 25 Creedmoor from a while back, if you haven’t then make sure you go read it after this.
-In that article about the 25 Creedmoor, I detailed how my nascency in precision rifle shooting began with a twenty-five caliber rifle, and that I had returned again to the quarter-bore.
-There’s more to that story, however.
+In that article about the 25 Creedmoor, I detailed how my nascency in precision rifle shooting began with a twenty-five caliber rifle.
+And that I had returned again to the quarter-bore.
+There’s more to that story, and today I bring you The 257 Blackjack.

 The 257 Blackjack next to its larger parent, the 6.5 SAUM

-The 131 Ace has an advertised G7 BC of .330, my personal experience and testing led me to believe that number is a tad conservative and that the number is more like .340.
-With an immaculate profile like that, the Ace when launched at these speeds is as flat as most available cartridges you can get, and it cheats the wind from its deviant influence.
+The 131 Ace has an advertised G7 BC of .330.
+My personal experience and testing led me to believe that number is a tad conservative and that the number is more like .340.
+With an immaculate profile like that, the Ace when launched at these speeds is as flat as most available cartridges you can get.
+These bullets cheat the wind from its deviant influence.

 The Pit Boss.
 Sporting a 24 inch Proof Research carbon wrapped barrel, and a YHM suppressor adorns the muzzle.